mozilla/delivery-console/CONTRIBUTING.md

 - Every new developer feature should come with documentation.
 E.g. "How to run lint checking".
 New tools and tricks that comes in without documentation is a fail.
 - Avoid global CSS that isn't tied to a specific component.
 - Run lint check and all tests locally before making a pull request using `yarn run lint`.
   - This will be enforced by pre-commit hooks that run the linter before every commit.
 You can (but should not) skip the pre-commit hooks with `git commit --no-verify ...`.
+See below how to set up the pre-commit hook.
 - Don't assume that network calls always work.
 Check for and deal with failing network calls beyond console.error.
 - camelCase all the things (except class names) and camelCase acronyms.
 I.e. myUrl instead of myURL.
 - Favor simple over complex.